New Cohort Starts:

 $68K

-Cognitive skills your 13R training built — and where they transfer.
+Cognitive skills your 13R training built — and where they transfer in civilian work.

 Situational Awareness